ishant212/ishant212/README.md

 ## ✍️ Dev Quote

-> “First, solve the problem.
-Then, write the code.” – John Johnson
+> "First, solve the problem.
+Then, write the code." – John Johnson

 ---
 <!---
 ## 🔝 Top Contributed Repo

 *(Auto-filled by GitHub stats tools)*
+-->